Everything You Need to Know About How to Become a PA in Emergency Medicine

 Scope of practice and practice settings

 PAs practice in all settings of EM, including prehospital care, triage, fast track, and the main emergency department (ED).
-They also practice in EDs of any type, from urban level I trauma centers, to community hospital EDs, to rural single-provider EDs.
-PAs are part of the team providers and have physician supervision that is most commonly onsite, but in rural settings it may be achieved by telephone or video conferencing.
-PAs care for patients of all levels of acuity depending on the individual practice setting and state laws.
+Similar to an ENP, they also practice patient care in EDs of any type, from urban level I trauma centers, to community hospital EDs, to rural single-provider EDs.
+PAs are health care team providers and have a supervising physician that is most commonly onsite, but in rural settings, physician supervision may be achieved by telephone or video conferencing.
+Emergency physician assistants care for patients of all levels of acuity depending on the individual practice setting and state laws.

 Procedures?
 Yes, but it’s not all procedures

-As part of their practice, PAs are trained to perform many emergent procedures.
+As part of their training program, PAs are trained to perform many emergent procedures which also require a knowledge of internal medicine.
 Some of the more common ones include splinting bone fractures, suturing lacerations, and performing diagnostic procedures like a lumbar puncture.
-In some practice settings, PAs perform intubations and insert chest tubes and central venous catheters.
+In some physician assistant program settings, PAs perform intubations and insert chest tubes and central venous catheters.
 However, EM is not only about procedures.
 Be prepared to care for patients with complex medical concerns, behavioral health concerns, and some not-so-emergent complaints.

 Is EM the right fit for you?

 EM requires a broad knowledge base covering all specialties in order to manage any patient presentation that comes through the ED doors.
 EMPAs must be able to make quick decisions, often with incomplete information.
 Remember your ABCs (airway, breathing, and circulation)!
-EMPAs must also be comfortable working as part of a team and be able to communicate effectively, and they must be prepared for shift work, which means coming in at all hours of the day.
+EMPAs must also be comfortable working as part of a team and be able to communicate effectively.
+They must also be prepared for shift work, which means coming in at all hours of the day.